tsripramong/VGA256_USB-host/README.md

 If you plan to use VGA display functionality with a simple program without using NIVC or other DMA, you could change program code and config using the following:

-- the Counter Period of TIM1 to 2-1 (1)
+- Change the Counter Period of TIM1 to 2-1 (1)
-- change a number of definition in vga256.h as
+- Change a number of definitions in vga256.h as
 ```
 #define VGA_WIDTH  318
 #define VGA_HEIGHT  238